Slokzx/Perchwell-test/README.md

 - Model the API response with precise TypeScript types—replace the placeholder union in the starter with something safer.
 - Include a written note about how you might make the layout resilient so that the explorer still feels responsive with large amounts of data (10,000+ nodes).

+ > For large trees (10,000+ nodes) the UI should only render what is visible.
+A virtualized list (e.g. `react-window`) paired with incremental data loading keeps DOM size bounded and ensures scroll performance.
+We can also debounce expensive aggregations, memoize derived counts, and offload tree flattening to a Web Worker so the main thread stays responsive while the layout adjusts smoothly.

 ## Backend Task

 ### File watcher